ibm-cloud-docs/speech-to-text/acoustic-models.md

 The interface also offers the `POST /v1/acoustic_customizations/train` method for training a custom model on its latest audio resources.
 For more information, see [Train the custom acoustic model](/docs/services/speech-to-text/acoustic-create.html#trainModel).

-In addition, the interface includes methods for listing information about custom acoustic models, for resetting a custom model to its initial state, and for deleting a custom model.
+In addition, the interface includes methods for

+-   Listing information about custom acoustic models
+-   Resetting a custom acoustic model to its initial state
+-   Deleting a custom acoustic model

 ## Listing custom acoustic models
 {: #listModels}